-According to chronicles, prince Giri-aba and princess Somawathi (sister of King Kavanthissa) lived on a small community called “Somapura” on the beds of Mahaveli River.
-Price Giriaba constructed Somawathi Chethiya on the request of his wife who wanted to engage in religious activities.
-Upon completion of the Stupa, the prince requested a monk named Mahinda for some “dathu” to be kept in the relic chamber of the stupa.
+According to the chronicles, Prince Giri-aba and Princess Somawathi (sister of King Kavanthissa) lived in a small community called “Somapura” on the beds of Mahaweli River.
+Price Giriaba constructed Somawathi Chethiya at the request of his wife who wanted to engage in religious activities.
+Upon completion of the Stupa, the prince requested a monk named Mahinda for some “dathu” to be enshrined in the relic chamber of the stupa.
 Maha Thera Mahinda gave him the right tooth relic of Lord Buddha.

-According to history this tooth relic was received by a “Na” (serpent) king Jayasena when the remaining relics from the Buddha”s cremation site were distributed.
-He took this to the “Naga Lokaya” (the kingdom of serpents) and deposited it in a stupa made out of gold for worship.
-When the prince Giriaba”s request was made, the maha thero Mahinda visited the “Naga” Kingdom and brought this tooth relic to be deposited in the stupa built by the prince.
+According to history, this tooth relic was received by a “Naga” (serpent) king Jayasena when the remaining relics from the Buddha’s cremation site were distributed.
+He took this to the “Naga Lokaya” (the kingdom of Naga) and deposited it in a stupa made out of gold for worship.
+When Prince Giriaba’s request was made, the maha thero Mahinda visited the “Naga” Kingdom and brought this tooth relic to be deposited in the stupa built by the prince.

 Upon completion of the stupa and five viharas the prince and princess handed over the temple to Mahinda Maha Thero and sixty other monks.
 Thereafter many kings have contributed to this centre in many ways.

 According to the historical documents the Somawathiya was built on the eastern bank of the Mahaveli River.
 But today it is about ½ km from the west bank of the river.
-Though this caused confusion whether this is the real Somawathi Stupa described in the chronicles, it was later realised the river has changed course during the last 800 years and in fact the current sandy road leading to the Somawathi was the path of the river some 800 years ago.
+Though this caused confusion about whether this was the real Somawathi Stupa described in the chronicles, it was later realized the river had changed course during the last 800 years, and in fact, the current sandy road leading to the Somawathi was the path of the river some 800 years ago.